-- 1.2.1.
-Horses (Four-in-Hand wheelers or a Pair of Horses): the distance between the traces must be minimum 55 cm (Ponies: minimum 45 cm). - 1.2.2.
-Traces must not cross each other. - In addition: - 1.3.
+- 1.3.
 Length of individual pole chains or pole straps: the length has to be minimum 30 cm.
 The measurement is taken from the center of the pole head, including the complete quick release. - 1.4.
 Horse yoke or T-bar: the total width including the complete quick releases has to be minimum 60 cm.
 When the measurement is taken from the center of the pole head, to include the complete quick releases, it has to be minimum 30 cm. - 1.5.
 Yokes or T-bars must not be positioned behind any part of the shoulder. - 1.6.
 Pole and the pole straps must be of sufficient length to allow free movement of the Horses. - 1.7.
 For Horse Four-in-Hand leaders, the complete lead bar must measure at least 1m and the distance between the traces must measure at least 45 cm. - 1.8.
 For Pony Four-in-hand leaders, the complete lead bars must measure at least 85cm and the distance between the traces must measure at least 35 cm. - 1.9.
 Yoke width or pole straps must be sufficient to allow the free movement of the Ponies. - 1.10.
 It is not necessary to use the same harness for Dressage and Cones, but in both Competitions, it must be safe, clean and uniform in appearance and in a style appropriate to the turnout. - 1.11.
 The Horses must be correctly and fully harnessed to the carriage, including the reins. - 1.12.
 Failure to comply with these rules will result in a verbal warning or Yellow Warning Card, given by the Ground Jury.
 Subsequent offences at the same event will be penalised a second yellow Warning Card or Elimination. - 1.13.
 During Dressage, Marathon, Cones and Combined Marathon, whenever a single Horse/Pony is harnessed to a carriage breeching is compulsory.
 Failure to comply results in Elimination. - 1.14.
-Where a forbidden equipment is used or a severe incidence on the welfare of the Horse is ascertained, the penalty will be Elimination or Disqualification (see Article 940.13).

-2. Bandages and Brushing Boots
+Where a forbidden equipment is used or a severe incidence on the welfare of the Horse is ascertained, the penalty will be Elimination or Disqualification (see Article 940.13). - 2.
+Bandages and Brushing Boots - 2.1.

-- 2.1.
 Bandages and Brushing Boots are not permitted in Dressage.
 Failure to comply will result in 10 penalty points. - 2.2.
 If a penalty is applied under 940.2.1 above, the Bandages or Brushing Boots must be removed immediately after leaving the Arena and the Horse(s) inspected by a Veterinarian or an FEI Steward who will report his findings to the President of the Ground Jury. - 3.
 Nosebands, ancillary equipment and blinkers - 3.1.
 Any nosebands, attachments or ancillary equipment which impede or are likely to impede the free intake of air into the nostrils of the Horse are not permitted.